jtom38/templ-bulma/README.md

 Go was not able to find the files I was hoping for.

 Uploading compiled templates would also require that you keep your templ version locked to what this project uses.
-That is not a good thing at all.
+That does not work for me at all.
 As new versions come out you should be able to use the newest version reguardless of your templates.

 When you run `templ generate` its only looking at templ files with in your project/directory.